oivoodoo/resume/resume.md

     Software Developer, 2015 - current

+    -   Developing servers for provision and deploy clusters using Golang, Ansible, Python modules to support EMR clusters.
+    -   Build tools using Python for ETL
+    -   Dockerization of our tools for easy testing before deployment to production env.
+    -   Ruby for making tools and test cases for Apache Hive, Logstash, ElasticSearch
+    -   Developing Spark streaming jobs for processing analytics that's coming from Kafka and CDN.
     -   Developing JavaScript(NodeJS) libraries for using for analytics and recommendations from web sites.
-    -   Developing Spark streaming jobs for processing analytics that's coming from Kafka and CDN.
-    -   Build tools using Python for data processing.
-    -   Ruby for making tools and reporting microservices.

 *   **GameHouse**